Divers search lake for evidence in Southern California massacre

 “You look where the terror is going to come from, and right now, it is going to come from the Muslim community,” he said.
 “It’s a small percentage, but to me, the only way you find out about it in advance is having sources and informers on the ground, having constant surveillance.”

+Farook and Malik had contacts with people in Orange County, California, who the FBI had been watching for possible ties to terrorism, but nothing arose during that investigation to draw attention to either shooter, a U.S. government source said.
+The source added there is no evidence the shooters had plotted with anyone who had come under FBI scrutiny.

-Investigators also have been looking into the couple’s ties with Enrique Marquez, a boyhood friend of Farook and Muslim convert who bought the two rifles used in the attack.
-A federal law enforcement source said Marquez and Farook appear to have contemplated some sort of attack around 2012 but abandoned the idea.
+Investigators also have been looking into the relationship between Farook and Enrique Marquez, a boyhood friend and Muslim convert who purchased the two rifles used in the attack.
+Another federal law enforcement source said Marquez and Farook had plotted some sort of attack around 2012 but abandoned it.

 Marquez, who is related to Farook’s family by marriage - his wife and the wife of Farook’s older brother are sisters - has not been charged with any crime.